schulle4u/yellow-helloworld/README.md

 `Something` = example argument, unused in this extension
 `Style` = example style, unused in this extension

 **TODO:** *Change the heading to match your extension.
 Describe what the user can do with your extension.
 Most of the time you can describe everything in one section.
-However if your extension has lot of functionality you can also break it down into multiple sections.
-Mention third party libraries and web services that you use.*
+However if your extension has lot of functionality you can also break it down into multiple sections.*

 ## Examples